 On long-distance trains, keep your bag always on the racks above your seat.
 Don’t trust the racks between the seats and the train doors (lessons learned here).

 Don’t leave your belongings unattended in public spaces, and better keep your bag on your lap or between your feet.
-We recommend using an anti-theft travel bag or an anti-theft backpack for safe travel.
+We recommend using an anti-theft travel bag or a theft-proof backpack for safe travel.